 Appointment Scheduling Systems

 There are various appointment scheduling systems available around the world.
 Some at no cost at all, whilst others must be bought.
-Free software can be useful in cases of personal use but for official use-specifically within the medical industry the software must be purchased.
-Free software usually tend to be unsafe, not very secure and lack technological advancement in terms of utility.
-A purchased software is licensed, secure and free of mal-aware, include useful appointment scheduling tools and provide technical support.
+Free software can be useful in cases of personal use but for official use-specifically within the medical industry, the software must be purchased.
+Free software usually tends to be unsafe, not very secure and lacks technological advancement in terms of utility.
+Purchased software is licensed, secure and free of mal-aware includes useful appointment scheduling tools and provides technical support.

 The current available Appointment Scheduling Systems:

 The calendar view of an appointment scheduling system must be pleasing to the eyes, understandable and useful.
 The following image is representative of the layout found in most appointment scheduling systems.

 a.
 Each day of the week has a column of its own.

 b.
 Each Doctor gets a colour code of their own, in order to identify to whom the appointment belongs.

 At first glance, it looks simple and easy.
 How much more can one need from an appointment scheduling system, than to select the date and book an appointment?

 Let us test our hypothesis by answering a few questions